nikigawlik/gdmc_http_interface/update_version_checklist.md

 ### 9. Change version in README

 Update the version in the "Installing this mod with the Forge Mod Launcher" section

+### merge / push

+merge into master, push to master and make a release on github.

+Paste / write changelog

+Upload the mod jar (`build/files/gdmchttp-x.x.x.jar`)

+### post release

+Update the link in the README.md to point to the release

+Notify people on discord